AbstractUmbra/Hondana/docs/api.rst

 We provide some enumeration types to avoid the API from being stringly typed in case the strings change in future.

+.. currentmodule:: hondana.query
+.. class:: Order

+    Decides the ordering of the query.

+    .. attribute:: ascending

+        Sorts the query by key ascending.

+    .. attribute:: descending

+        Sorts the query by key descending.

+.. currentmodule:: hondana
 .. class:: ContentRating

     Specifies the content rating of the manga.